Either the site is still loading, or the link you clicked doesn't seem to exist. Either way, the answer to your questions is likely 42.

 |eLeAnA3rAeN eleana'ira'en beauty, beautiful||+||nIaQ1rAaS ni'aq'æra'as girl||⇒||eLeAnA3rAeNeMnIaQ1rAaS eleana'ira'enemni'aq'æra'as girl's beauty|

-The following sections will help clarify.
+The following sections will go more into detail.

 In the section about the axes of time and space, a lot of words are presented that can be used to describe locations and points in time.
 The referent marker can help express which such indications are relative to, de facto turning them into prepositions.